bmutlu/bmutlu.github.io/_pages/awards.md

 ## Recognitions

+### 2022

+**Vilas Associates Award**
+University of Wisconsin–Madison

 ### 2021

 **H.I.
 Romnes Faculty Fellowship**
-University of Wisconsin–Madison\
+University of Wisconsin–Madison

 **Sheldon B. and Marianne S. Lubar Professorship**
-Department of Computer Sciences, University of Wisconsin–Madison\
+Department of Computer Sciences, University of Wisconsin–Madison

+**Leadership Award**
+Frontiers in Robotics and AI

 ### 2020

 **Provost’s Early Career Award**
-University of Wisconsin–Madison\
+University of Wisconsin–Madison

 ### 2013

 **Allen Newell Award for Research Excellence**
-Carnegie Mellon University\
+Carnegie Mellon University
 With Jodi Forlizzi, Sara Kiesler, Carl DiSalvo, Min Kyung Lee, and Cristen Torrey for the “Elucidation of the fundamental principles of human-robot interaction and its associated methods.”

 ### 2012